7MinSec/KidsMusic/ss/index.md

 Better is One Day
 --------
 How lovely is Your dwelling place
-oh Lord Almighty
+Hh Lord Almighty
 My soul longs and even faints for You
 For here my heart is satisfied
-within Your presence
+Within Your presence
 I sing beneath the shadow of Your wings

 **CHORUS**